cvetomir-todorov/CecoChat/docs/dev-run-locally.md

 # Containerize and run CecoChat

-In order to containerize CecoChat you can use the folder which contains the [Docker files](../run/cecochat/) for building the Docker images.
+In order to containerize CecoChat you can use the folder which contains the [Dockerfiles](../package/cecochat/) for building the Docker images.
 Internally the Docker files do `dotnet publish` and use `Release` configuration but this can be changed as prefered.
 The `docker-compose` file creates containers for:

 * 1 BFF
 * 2 Messaging